-One day six years ago, Holly Bell was rummaging through her daughter’s Volkswagen when she stumbled upon an identification card.
-It was issued from a medical marijuana registry in Los Angeles, California.
-She stared at Hilary’s face on the card, fascinated but not surprised.
+One day six years ago, Holly Bell was rummaging through her daughter’s Volkswagen when she stumbled upon an identification card for medical marijuana use in Los Angeles, California.

 “I mean I grew up in an era where everybody smoked pot.
 It was no big deal,” Bell says.

-Today, Hilary Bell, 28, works as a film writer in Nashville, where medical marijuana is still illegal.
-And Bell has recently been named the first-ever cannabis director of Florida, where the regulation and use of cannabis remains a political hot topic.
+Bell was recently named the first-ever cannabis director of Florida, where the regulation and use of cannabis remains a political hot topic.

 Agriculture Commissioner Nikki Fried named Bell to the new position in an effort to increase Floridians’ access to cannabis.
 Bell plans to focus on medical marijuana as well as supervising a statewide industrial hemp industry.